raspiblitz/raspiblitz/README.md

 This name is given to the RaspiBlitz as hostname in the local network and later on also for the alias of the lightning node.

-*Background: This and the following setup dialoges are part of the script `20initDialog.sh`.
+*Background: This and the following setup dialogues are part of the script `20initDialog.sh`.
 The idea is to request much as needed setup information from the user at the start in this dialogs, so after that the setup can just run without many breaks.*

 Then the user gets requested to write down 4 passwords: